scar-ai/Mixture-of-Latents/README.md

-# Advancing MoE with Mixture-of-Latent Attention
+# Advancing MoE with Latentformer

 [![Language](https://img.shields.io/badge/Language-Python-blue.svg)](https://www.python.org/)
 [![Framework](https://img.shields.io/badge/Framework-PyTorch-orange.svg)](https://pytorch.org/)

-This repository contains the complete implementation of a sophisticated Transformer-based language model, featuring a unique **Mixture-of-Latents Attention (MLA)** mechanism and a **Mixture-of-Experts (MoE)** feed-forward layer.
+This repository contains the complete implementation of a sophisticated Transformer-based language model, featuring a unique **Multi Latent Attention (MLA)** mechanism and a **Mixture-of-Experts (MoE)** feed-forward layer.
 The model is designed for high-performance text generation and is built to scale efficiently using distributed training.

 A regular transformer version of this model (single FFN, no routing) which you can find on the "`Old`" branch of this repo beat gpt-2 large in 2h36 when trained on a node of 8 AMD MI300X with ~300M parameters.